Structural Bodywork

 Fascia is crucial in maintaining the body's structural integrity and facilitating movement.
 It provides support, protection, and allows tissues to glide smoothly against each other during any movement.
 Be this breathing, walking or your heart beating.
 Additionally, fascia also helps in transmitting mechanical forces throughout the body and contributes to overall body stability and posture.

 So disturbances to the fascia can result in awkward movement and pain.
-The discomfort can be local or because fascia is connected throughout your body further afield.
+The discomfort can be local or dispersed because fascia is connected throughout your body.

 The range of Pain Management Sessions:

-This 3 session series allows you to experience the work, get to know your therapist, understand the potential for change and feel some positive movement therapy.
+This 3 session series allows you to experience Structural Integration as opposed to massage, and start the potential for change in your body and feel some positive movement therapy.
+3 x 60-minute sessions.

 Structural Integration is a process of bodily change achieved through a series of 12 x 60-minute sessions.
 It’s aim is to re-establish the natural alignment and movement of your body for vitality and well-being.